jeffhowarth/eeprimer/src/04/code/filter_by_dates.md

 ## Filter by calendar range

 Often your research question will concern a season or portion of time that recurs every year.
-For example, to study sea conditions during hurricane season in the Atlantic, you would could filter for records between August and October.
+For example, to study sea conditions during a hurricane season in the Atlantic, you would could filter for records between August and October.
 If you are studying one hurricane season, you could use the date range method.
 But if you wanted to make comparisons between hurricane seasons, then the date range method becomes laborious.

 For seasonal windows, it is often helpful to use the ee.Filter.calendarRange() method.
 This takes three arguments: start, end, and calendar unit.
 The first two are integers.
-The last is string.
+The last is a string.
 And to make things fun, the start and end arguments are now both _inclusive_.

 For example, this snippet filters an image collection for all records between the years 2000 and 2010.
 Because the end number is inclusive, 2010 records will be returned in the output.